Fairbanks – USA

 Fairbanks is the largest city in the interior region of Alaska and serves as a key hub for commerce, education, and government services in the state’s Arctic and sub-Arctic areas.
 Its economy is shaped by a mix of public sector employment, military presence (notably Fort Wainwright and Eielson Air Force Base), and resource extraction industries such as mining and oil services.
 The city is also home to the University of Alaska Fairbanks, a major center for Arctic research.
 Fairbanks has a diverse population and an active cultural scene that includes Indigenous arts, community festivals, and educational institutions.
 Its geographic location just south of the Arctic Circle gives it a strong seasonal identity, with long summer days and extreme winter cold defining much of life in the city.

-The goal for Arctic Mayors’ Forum cooperation is collaboration with other Arctic communities.
+The goal for Fairbanks’ Arctic Mayors’ Forum cooperation is primarily the opportunities it provides for collaboration with other Arctic communities.

 Fairbanks North Star Borough